DHS Coal Tar Shampoo is an expertly formulated shampoo containing 0.5% coal tar and is the gentlest coal tar shampoo we’ve yet reviewed

 If every manufacturer did this I wouldn’t need a website!

-The shampoo contains a 0.5% coal tar solution.
+The shampoo contains a coal tar solution thats equivalent to 0.5% coal tar.
 This may not sound like much compared to some brands, but it is worth noting that a 1% coal tar solution has been proven to be more effective than 5% when treating mild to moderate psoriasis.
 More isn’t necessarily better in the weird world of coal tar…

 The shampoo looks and smells like a coal tar shampoo.
 Be prepared if you haven’t tried one before, it really is quite a memorable experience.
 It smells a bit like burnt wood.
 Perhaps even stronger!
 The wash was very impressive though and although they were a little slow to form, a healthy foam helped cleaned my hair very effectively.